 It is the school’s intent to provide a continuous program of character and social development for students.
 Each month, a different Character and Ethics theme is highlighted (see calendar) and integrated into daily lessons and classroom activities.
 The teacher selects a student from each class who best exemplifies the monthly character theme.
 The recipient, the Student of the Month, receives a certificate and a Pizza Lunch with the Principal.
 In addition, each month, a student from each class is selected for the following awards: Outstanding Effort, and Outstanding Improvement.
 Students and classes are also honored with Gold Slips, Eagle Power Book drawings, and Homework Certificates.
 These award ceremonies also provide students opportunities to perform for an audience.
 Parents are encouraged to attend.
 The 30 minute performance will be presented two times on the same day.
 Check your calendar and the Thursday Folders for the dates and times.

 In accordance with state guidelines, each school is allowed time for staff development purposes.
-These workshops are scheduled for August 8 and 9, November 1, and April 7.
+These workshops are scheduled for August 7, 8, November 10, and March 23rd.
 There is no school for students on these days.